Chapter 3:

 "What the hell are you doing, Aki?
 Stop that!"

 "No, captain, ze goo, it's bean paste.
 Like ze anpan.
 Yum.
-Zat is delicious."
+Zelicious."

-She continued smiling and licking her fingers, and oh my god, I was going to hurl.
-I returned my attention to freeing the girl, and soon, everybody else was free and had run to safety.
+She continued grinning and licking her fingers, and oh crap, I was going to hurl.
+I returned my attention to releasing the girl, and soon, everybody was free and had run to safety.
 But the chaos was far from over.

 Miko continued mowing down the creatures while Aki and I ran towards the bakery.
 Any monster that tried getting in our way was instantly roasted by one of Aki's fire punches.
 We couldn't enter through the front, so we went in through a side door.
-Once inside, we soon discovered the source of the monsters.
-At least, what was creating them.
+Once inside, we soon discovered the source of the monsters—or at least, what was creating them.

-Most of the employees were glued to the walls, ceiling, and floors, being the initial victims of the outbreak that they were.
+Most of the employees were glued to the walls, ceiling, and floors, having been the initial victims of the outbreak.
 But a single figure, the head baker, was still cranking out batch after batch of snacks and shoving them into the oven.
 He was the one making the little monsters.

 "M-SERT police!"
 I yelled, holding up my badge with one hand and pointing my spell finger in the shape of a gun with the other.
 "Step away from the oven, now!"

-The things would cook for about ten seconds, rapidly mutate, then jump out of the oven themselves as they grew in size and ran outside.
+The things would cook for about ten seconds, rapidly mutate, then burst from the hatch as they grew in size and ran outside.

 Mother of God.